-Kenneth M. Young Chairman and Chief Executive Officer
+Chairman and Chief Executive Officer

+April 5, 2024

-April 7, 2023 Babcock & Wilcox Enterprises, Inc. 1200 East Market Street, Suite 650 Akron, Ohio 44305
+Babcock & Wilcox Enterprises, Inc.

+1200 East Market Street, Suite 650

+Akron, Ohio 44305

-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS

-The 2023 Annual Meeting will be a virtual meeting of stockholders, beginning at 10:30 a.m.
-Eastern Time on May 18, 2023.
-You will be able to attend the Annual Meeting online and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/BW2023.
+The 2024 Annual Meeting will be a virtual meeting of stockholders, beginning at 10:30 a.m.
+Eastern Time on May 15, 2024.
+You will be able to attend the Annual Meeting online and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/BW2024.
 You will also be able to vote your shares electronically at the Annual Meeting (other than shares held through the B&W Thrift Plan, which must be voted prior to the meeting).
 The Annual Meeting will be held to:

-- approve amendments to the Company's Restated Certificate of Incorporation ("Certificate of Incorporation") to declassify the Company's Board of Directors (the "Board") and provide for annual elections of all directors beginning at the 2025 annual meeting of stockholders; - (2) if Proposal 1 is approved and our Board is re-classified, elect Alan B. Howe and Rebecca L. Stahl as Class I directors of the Company for a term of two years; - (3) if Proposal 1 is not approved, elect Alan B. Howe and Rebecca L. Stahl as Class II directors of the Company for a term of three years; - (4) approve amendments to the Company's Certificate of Incorporation to remove provisions that require the affirmative vote of holders of at least 80% of the voting power to approve certain amendments to our Certificate of Incorporation and Bylaws; - (5) ratify our Audit and Finance Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2023; - (6) approve, on a non-binding advisory basis, the compensation of our named executive officers; - (7) approve an amendment to the Company's Certificate of Incorporation to provide for the exculpation of officers as permitted by the Delaware General Corporation Law; and - (8) transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- approve amendments to the Company's Restated Certificate of Incorporation ("Certificate of Incorporation") to declassify the Company's Board of Directors (the "Board") and provide for annual elections of all directors beginning at the 2026 annual meeting of stockholders; - (2) if Proposal 1 is approved and our Board is re-classified, elect Henry E. Bartoli, Naomi L. Boness and Philip D. Moeller as Class I directors of the Company for a term of two years; - (3) if Proposal 1 is not approved, elect Henry E. Bartoli, Naomi L. Boness and Philip D. Moeller as Class III directors of the Company for a term of three years; - (4) approve amendments to the Company's Certificate of Incorporation to remove provisions that require the affirmative vote of holders of at least 80% of the voting power to approve certain amendments to our Certificate of Incorporation and Bylaws; - (5) ratify our Audit and Finance Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2024; - (6) approve, on a non-binding advisory basis, the compensation of our named executive officers; and - (7) transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-If you were a stockholder as of the close of business on March 20, 2023 (the "record date"), you are entitled to vote at the Annual Meeting and at any postponement or adjournment thereof.
+If you were a stockholder as of the close of business on March 18, 2024 (the "record date"), you are entitled to vote at the Annual Meeting and at any postponement or adjournment thereof.
 To participate in the Annual Meeting via live webcast, you will need the 16-digit control number included on your proxy card and on the instructions that accompany your proxy materials.
 The Annual Meeting will begin promptly at 10:30 a.m.
 Eastern Time.
 Online check-in will begin at 10:25 a.m.
 Eastern Time.